There are times when solo travel is just out of the question.

 - Visit.
 Museums and art galleries offer incredible opportunities to learn about a culture through art and history.
 I have a particular interest in contemporary art—I love to see what today’s artists are working on—but you may be more interested in historical pieces.
 Many galleries have monthly or even weekly periods where admission is reduced or free.
 Some have made tens of thousands of pieces of their collections available digitally, including New York’s Metropolitan Museum of Art and the Museum of Modern Art, and London’s British Museum.
 Art UK contains images of over 200,000 British paintings.
 Paris’ Louvre even offers virtual tours of the museum itself.

-During those times when physical travel is out of the question, I encourage you to embrace the spirit of solo travel in any way you can.
+During those times when you can't travel, I encourage you to embrace the spirit of solo travel in any way you can.
 Keep learning, keep discovering, keep exploring.
 Stay curious.
 The elements that make you a good traveler will serve you well and make your life more interesting between journeys.